-Berlin is the capital of Germany and the second most populous city in Europe behind London.
-Berlin is one amazing hub of culture, entertainment and history as it was and still is one of the most important cities in Europe.
-Berlin is home to world-renowned universities, music venues, orchestras and sports.
+Berlin is the capital of Germany and the second-most populous city in Europe behind London.
+Berlin is one amazing hub of culture, entertainment, and history as it was and still is one of the most important cities in Europe.
+Berlin is home to world-renowned universities, music venues, orchestras, and sports.
 There are festivals going on all throughout the year from music to food to film and Berlin’s nightlife scene is not to be missed as it is one of the best in the world.
+First, check out the top Airbnb vacation rentals if you don’t know where to stay in the city.
 Berlin has a host of old and important places all scattered through the city so if you’re visiting make sure you stop by some of these famous buildings in Berlin.

 The Berlin State Opera opened in 1742 and was commissioned under Frederick II of Prussia after his ascension to the throne.
 The Opera house is located in the Mitte district of Berlin and until reunification is was the state opera house of East Germany.
 Since 2004 the building also incorporated the Berlin State Ballet.